Belden (BDC)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-Belden has managed its cost base well over the last five years.
-It demonstrated solid profitability for an industrials business, producing an average operating margin of 11.6%.
+Belden’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 12% over the last five years.
+This profitability was top-notch for an industrials business, showing it’s an well-run company with an efficient cost structure.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

 Belden Trailing 12-Month Operating Margin (GAAP)